Entry Into Practice

 Do I need to pay back the EIP funding if I accept a long-term offer during a quarter?

-- No, if you are hired during a quarter you do not need to pay back the stipend already paid for that quarter.
+- No. If you are hired for a full-time position during a quarter you do not need to pay back the stipend already paid for that quarter.
 You would just not re-enroll in the EIP Program for the next quarter.

 I have a non-conditional postgraduate job and my start date has been deferred by my employer.
 Am I eligible for EIP before I start that position?

 - No. EIP is intended to provide support for graduates seeking employment, not those who have employment lined up (but who are awaiting a start date or have a deferred start date).